UgeneGorelik/Python_Threading/README.md

 # PythonThreading
 Examples on Threads

-Basic examples on  Multi threading and Multiprocessinf
+Basic examples on  Multi threading and Multi processing